HenestrosaDev/mobile-strings-converter/README.md

 - `.github/workflows`: GitHub workflows.
 It also includes the templates for issues and pull requests, as well as the `depandabot.yml` file for Dependabot configuration.
 - `docs`: Contains files related to the documentation of the project.
 - `src/android_strings_converter`:  Contains the source code files.
 - `tests`: Contains unit tests to ensure the correct functionality of the package.
-It also includes the `files` directory, which contains a few demo files in different languages to use in the unit tests.
+It also includes the `files` directory, which contains a few demo files in different formats to use in the unit tests.

 Besides those directories, there are also these files in the root (apart from the .gitignore, README.md and LICENSE):